AllyTally/gaster-blasters/README.md

 ok so this ones actually super straight forward

-throw `require "Libraries/gaster_blasters"` at the top of your wave script
+throw `blasters = require "Libraries/gaster_blasters"` at the top of your wave script

+throw `blasters.Update()` somewhere in your update function, you should probably put that at the top

-to create a gaster blaster, use blaster.New
+to create a gaster blaster, use blasters.New

-`blaster.New(start_x,start_y,goto_x,goto_y,rotation,startrotation=0) returns GasterBlaster`
+`blasters.New(start_x,start_y,goto_x,goto_y,rotation,startrotation=0) returns GasterBlaster`

 start_x and start_y are where the gaster blaster spawns, this is normally off screen